-When it’s safe to travel again and if time permits - explore more of the region than you may have previously considered.
+When traveling, consider exploring more of the region than you may have previously considered.
 Mahe, Praslin and La Digue are all within easy reach of each other and offer something unique and worth experiencing.
 You can learn more about the region to help plan your trip on our dedicated Travel Tips pages.

 Ferry services are operating as normal